kubeflow/website/content/en/docs/started/introduction.md

 ## Getting started with Kubeflow

-Read the [Kubeflow overview](/docs/started/kubeflow-overview/) for an introduction to the Kubeflow architecture and to see how you can use Kubeflow to manage your ML workflow.
+Read the [architecture overview](/docs/started/architecture/) for an introduction to the architecture of Kubeflow and to see how you can use Kubeflow to manage your ML workflow.

-Follow the [getting-started guide](/docs/started/getting-started/) to set up your environment and install Kubeflow.
+Follow [Installing Kubeflow](/docs/started/installing-kubeflow/) to set up your environment and install Kubeflow.

 Watch the following video which provides an introduction to Kubeflow.